pamebengloff/react-final-project/README.md

-# LoveSong - A React final project 🎧
+# LoveSong - A React final project 🎧💘
-A Final Project from the Apprentices 2 - Javascript/React Program
+A final Project from the Apprentices 2 - Javascript/React Program

 ## Software requirements 🔮